Global Impact and Balancing Act: Deciphering the Effect of Fluorination on B1s Binding Energies in Fluorinated $h$-BN Nanosheets

-Accuracy of the CPM method has been validated through successful applications in simulating XPS spectra of a few 2D materials, including g-C$_{3}$N$_{4}$\cite{zhang_accurate_2019}, N-doped graphdiyne\cite{Ma_carbon2019}, $\gamma$-graphyne\cite{zhang_identification_2023}, and N-doped $\gamma$-graphyne\cite{zhang_structural_2023}.
-Equally noteworthy, the pronounced locality of $\pi$-electrons in $h$-BN and the insensitivity to the model shape for the XPS simulation by the CPM method has been observed\cite{zhang_choice_2022}.
-Thus, $h$-BN serves as a robust system for reliable analysis of more complex substituted structures.
+Accuracy of the CPM method has been validated through successful XPS spectral simulations of various 2D materials like g-C$_{3}$N$_{4}$\cite{zhang_accurate_2019}, graphene\cite{zhang_choice_2022}, graphynes\cite{zhang_structural_2023, zhang_identification_2023}, and graphdiynes.\cite{Ma_carbon2019} All early applications were limited to fixed geometries, either using pure 2D materials\cite{zhang_accurate_2019, zhang_choice_2022} or incorporating simple point defects\cite{Ma_carbon2019, zhang_structural_2023, zhang_identification_2023}.
+Notably, it has been observed that the CPM method is effective in analyzing the electronic structure of pure h-BN, due to the pronounced locality of $\pi$-electrons and the insensitivity to the model shape\cite{zhang_choice_2022}.
+Thus, $h$-BN serves as a robust template for reliable analysis of more complex substituted structures.

 In this Letter, we aim to investigate the influence of fluorination on $h$-BN at different sites (B or N) and varying concentrations (1-6\%) to the B1s BE.
-The goal is to delineate a comprehensive understanding of the relationship between fluorination and XPS binding energy.
-The insight into the structure-spectroscopy relation could potentially resolve existing debates and provide valuable clarity for structural characterizations.
+The goal is to gain a comprehensive understanding of the relationship between fluorination and XPS binding energy, providing valuable insights for understanding fluorination in $h$-BN and resolving existing debates.

-The CPM method\cite{zhang_accurate_2019, zhang_choice_2022} was employed to do all B1s BE calculations.
-The calculations were initially conducted on pure $h$-BN.
-Based on the cell structure optimized with PBC, work function $\phi$ was computed, and parallelogram-shaped clusters with increasing sizes were constructed, based on which $I^\text{gas}$ was computed using the $\Delta$Kohn-Sham scheme.\cite{PhysRev.139.A619, TRIGUERO1999195} BE of the solid material ($I^\text{solid}$) was then computed using Eq. \ref{eq:cpm}.
-Convergence in BE (Fig. S1) was reached at a size of 7$\times$7 supercell [B$_{49}$N$_{49}$; see Fig. \ref{fig:Bc:fluo}(a)] with $a$=$b$=1.5 nm, yielding a theoretical value of 189.84 eV .
-This compares well with the experiments (190.0--190.3 eV)\cite{guerra_2d_2018, achour_plasma_2017, zhou_high_2014, huang_exponentially_2021, deshmukh_ultrasound-assisted_2019, yu_thermal_2016, yang_thionyl_2021}.
-More computational details and validations on cluster sizes are given in Supplemental Notes 1 and 2, respectively, in the Supplemental Material\cite{si_FBN}.
+The CPM method\cite{zhang_accurate_2019, zhang_choice_2022} was employed to do all B1s BE calculations, starting with pure $h$-BN.
+The cell structure was optimized with PBC, based on which the work function $\phi$ was computed.
+Parallelogram-shaped clusters with increasing sizes (Figure S1b) were also constructed, and $I^\text{gas}$ was computed each cluster using the $\Delta$Kohn-Sham scheme.\cite{PhysRev.139.A619, TRIGUERO1999195} BE of the solid material ($I^\text{solid}$) was then computed using Eq. \ref{eq:cpm}.
+Convergence in BE (Figure S1a) was reached at a size of 7$\times$7 supercell (B$_{49}$N$_{49}$) with $a$=$b$=1.5 nm (Figure \ref{fig:Bc:fluo}a), yielding a theoretical value of 189.84 eV.
+This value aligns well with the experiments (190.0--190.3 eV)\cite{guerra_2d_2018, achour_plasma_2017, zhou_high_2014, huang_exponentially_2021, deshmukh_ultrasound-assisted_2019, yu_thermal_2016, yang_thionyl_2021}.
+Further computational details and validations on cluster sizes are given in Supporting Information Notes 1 and 2.